You may have just downloaded or purchased your first Bitcoin wallet, but now want to know how to add coins to it.

 Credit card purchases are usually quicker than bank transfers, but they come at a higher cost.

 Do NOT get comfortable leaving your cryptocurrency on an exchange.
-Ideally you should send your money to an exchange, purchase your crypto, and then withdraw the coins immediately to a secure hardware wallet like the Ledger Nano X.
+Ideally you should send your money to an exchange, purchase your crypto, and then withdraw the coins immediately to a secure hardware wallet.

-The first few times you withdraw to a bitcoin wallet it can feel a bit nerve wracking.
+The first few times you withdraw to a bitcoin wallet it can feel a bit nerve-racking.
 You do need to be careful and ensure that you follow the steps carefully.
 Wallets that have modern user interfaces and easy to follow step-by-step processes will help reduce the chance of you making a mistake.

 Log in to your Ledger Live account and follow the instructions to copy your wallet address so that you can input it in Coinbase as the receiving address.
 First you must connect and unlock your Ledger, then open the Bitcoin app on your device.

 Next, check the Bitcoin address that is showing on your device.
 It should be your Bitcoin wallet address, and nobody else’s.

 Then, use the app to copy the address from Ledger Live, or scan the QR code that shows in Ledger live.

 From your Coinbase or other exchange account, double check the address by sight to ensure you are sending the bitcoin to your wallet address.